tkhq/docs/docs/getting-started/Wallets.md

 ## Accounts

-An account contains the directions for deriving a cryptographic key pair and correspoding address from a Wallet.
+An account contains the directions for deriving a cryptographic key pair and corresponding address from a Wallet.
 In practice, this looks like:
 - The Wallet seed and Account curve are used to create a root key pair
 - The Account path format and path are used to derive an extended key pair from the root key pair
 - The Account address format is used to derive the address from the extended public key